 Tel: 020 8356 4997

-If either the police or pollution control believes that the event would undermine one or more of the licensing objectives they can serve an objection notice on the licensing authority and the premises user.
+If either believe that the event would undermine one or more of the licensing objectives they can serve an objection notice on the licensing authority and the premises user.